Abbildungen der Seite

 As I have receiv'd it.

-Affum'd this, age:] I believe is the fame as reached or attained this age.
+Affum'd this age:] I believe is the fame as reached or attained this age.
 STEEVENS.

-As there is no reason to imagine that Belarius had affumed the appearance of being older than he really was, I fufpect that inftead of age, we should read gage; fo that he may be understood to refer to the engagement, which he had entered into, a few lines before, in these words:
+As there is no reason to imagine that Belarius had affumed the appearance of being older than he really was, I fufpect that inftead of age, we should read gage; fo that he may be understood to refer to the engagement, which he had entered into, a few lines before, in thefe words:

 "We will die all three :